A Chiral ${\Lambda}$-$\mathfrak{bms}_4$ Symmetry of AdS$_4$ Gravity: Conclusions

 Using the nomenclature of \cite{Bouwknegt:1992wg} we refer to this new algebra (\ref{RESULT}) as ${\cal W}(2;( 3/2)^2, 1^3)$.
 Even though ${\cal W}(2;( 3/2)^2, 1^3)$ has a chiral primary $G_s(z)$ of half-integer dimension, it is not a superconformal algebra such as the one of Knizhnik \cite{Knizhnik:1986wc}.
 The reason for this is that even though the current $G_s$ has $h=3/2$ it still has an integer spin defined by $L_0 - J_0$.
 The algebra (\ref{RESULT}) is more akin to the Bershadsky-Polyakov algebra ${\cal W}_3^{(2)}$ -- where by considering a twisted stress tensor one can make $G_s(z)$ to appear bosonic (integral dimension) \cite{Bershadsky:1990bg, Polyakov:1989dm}.

 The existence of line integral charges \eqref{charge} from bulk AdS$_4$ gravity needs to be understood better.
-Usual ways of calculating charges through covariant phase space formalism \cite{Wald:1999wa, Iyer:1994ys, Lee:1990nz} or the cohomological formalism \cite{Barnich:2000zw, Barnich:2001jy, Barnich:2007bf} lead to co-dimension two surface charges.
-The charges for asymptotically locally AdS$_4$ solution as computed in \cite{Marolf:2012vvz, Compere:2008us, Compere:2020lrt} are proportional to holographic stress tensor which vanishes for our locally AdS$_4$ solution.
-However, as shown by authors in \cite{Compere:2008us}, for the Neumann boundary condition, the effective boundary theory is an induced gravity theory for which it is expected that such codimension-two charges will vanish.
-In that case, the calculation of this induced gravity action at the boundary can lead to such line integral charges.
+As mentioned previously, an induced gravity action at the boundary can lead to such line integral charges.
 For locally AdS$_4$ solution as shown by Skenderis and Solodukhin in \cite{Skenderis:1999nb}, the Weyl and diffeomorphism invariant boundary effective action is zero therefore one needs to revisit the arguments of \cite{Skenderis:1999nb} and provide a prescription to calculate such an effective action for locally AdS$_4$ configurations.
-The possibility of adding other boundary terms to the bulk action may also provide a solution for such a problem.
-This will be explored elsewhere.
+This approach is similar to \cite{Nguyen:2020hot}, where the 2d effective action for Goldstone mode associated with the spontaneous symmetry breaking of superrotation symmetry of 4d locally flat solutions was derived using Hamiltonian reduction of $\mathfrak{sl}(2,\mathbb C)$ CS theory.
+This 2d CFT gives rise to line integral charges for such modes.
+It was further shown in \cite{Nguyen:2022zgs} that this CFT corresponds to the unobservable gauge sector within the context of flat space holography.
+Since the flat space limit of locally AdS$_4$ solutions derived in this paper include these Goldstone modes, it will be interesting to understand the role played by these solutions in the context of AdS holography.
 Recently in \cite{Ciambelli:2024kre} by considering the radiation in AdS spacetime, the authors extracted celestial currents from the flat space limit of such AdS solutions.
 It will be interesting to show the existence of our $\mathcal W$-algebra in their setup.